What our United States Western Region lesson plan includes

 Lesson Objectives and Overview: The United States is most commonly divided into five regions.
-In the United States West Region lesson, students will learn about the western states.
+In the United States Western Region lesson, students will learn about the western states.
 They will identify landmarks and characteristics of the region that set it apart.
 The West divides into the Mountain area and the Pacific area.
 Students will learn to identify which states correspond to each area.

 You can use the many resources the lesson provides to illustrate the West.
 Students will learn about famous events and interesting landmarks, such as Mount St. Helens.
 The lesson also outlines specific details about each of the states.
 For example, it lists the state’s capital city and its population.
-The West region covers a variety of landscapes, from mountains to desert to tropical.
+The Western region covers a variety of landscapes, from mountains to desert to tropical.
 Students will learn about some of the history of the areas as well.
 For instance, the lesson explains how the Louisiana Purchase attained many of the western states.
 They will also talk about the Gold Rush and about boomtowns.

 In this lesson, students will discover why the states divide into two areas, Mountain and Pacific.
 They will see how diverse the states are.
 They will learn about the Rocky Mountains and Death Valley, the Great Basin and the Great Salt Lake.
 You can explain how different landforms cause varied climates.
 Alaska is the coldest state, and Hawaii’s island of Kauai gets 40 feet of rain per year.

 Students will also learn about the various wildlife that inhabit different states.
 They will discover that the desert states are home to some of the world’s most venomous snakes.
 On the other hand, the Hawaiian islands include tropical birds, dolphins, and sea turtles.
 Even further, in Alaska, they would find polar bears, moose, and wolves.